 Instructions

-- Sprinkle flour on a clean flat kitchen surface.
-Take one puff pastry sheet and place on top of the floured surface.
-With a pastry brush, brush the inside of the puff pastry sheet with egg and fold into thirds (like you would a letter).
+- With a pastry brush, brush the inside of the puff pastry sheet with egg and fold it into thirds (like you would a letter).
 Repeat the same process with the other puff pastry sheet and place both sheets into the freezer for 15 minutes to set.

 - Place the doughnuts in the hot oil and fry for 5 minutes while flipping on each side until golden brown and puffed.
-Use a slotted spoon and remove from oil and turn to a plate lined with a paper towel.
-Repeat process for all doughnuts.
+Use a slotted spoon and remove from the oil and turn to a plate lined with a paper towel.
+Repeat the process for all doughnuts.

 - Category: Breakfast